-This credit was last reviewed in 2013.
-The description of the credit as well as other sections of the credit review have been updated from our 2013 report when relevant.
+This credit was last reviewed in 2018.
+The description of the credit as well as other sections of the credit review have been updated from our 2018 report when relevant.

 The Pollution Control Equipment tax credit is provided for purchases of equipment used in the taxpayer's business to control or prevent pollution.
 To receive the credit, the pollution control equipment must meet or exceed the rules and regulations of the U.S. Environmental Protection Agency, the Arizona Department of Environmental Quality, or a political subdivision.
 The amount of the credit is 10% of the price of the equipment, up to a maximum credit of \$500,000 in a taxable year.
-This credit is provided against both the corporate and individual income tax.
+As of January 1, 2022, the credit is only available to corporate income taxpayers.